 800 Olive Street, St. Louis, MO 63101 Google map

 With over 13,000 square feet of shared work and studio spaces, this collaborative community was designed to embrace and support local artists.
-One of the city’s best examples of a Gothic revival high-rise, this National Historic Landmark offers spectacular 1 and 2 bedroom floor plans with affordable rents from $659.
+One of the city’s best examples of a Gothic revival high-rise, this National Historic Landmark offers spectacular 1 and 2 bedroom floor plans with affordable rents.
 Arcade Artist Apartments feature tall ceilings, open floor plans, beautiful maple cabinetry, stainless steel appliances, marble counter-tops and concrete flooring.

 1527 Washington Avenue, St. Louis, MO 63103 Google map